 Investment properties are stated at fair value, unless they are still in the course of construction or development at the end of the reporting period and their fair value cannot be reliably measured at that time.
 Any gain or loss arising from a change in fair value or from the retirement or disposal of an investment property is recognised in profit or loss.
-Rental income from investment properties is accounted for as described in Note 2(r)(i).
+Rental income from investment properties is recognised in accordance with Note 2(r)(i).